phlourishdev/rpi-audio-receiver/README.md

 ### Bluetooth

 Sets up Bluetooth, adds a simple agent that accepts every connection, and enables audio playback through Alsa (via BlueAlsa).
 A udev script is installed that disables discoverability while connected.
+In case of problems with accepting the connections, they can be added manually with

+    bt-agent

 ### AirPlay 1